-- (3) Any test or monitoring method provided for in Title 129; or - (4) Any other test, monitoring, or information-gathering method that produces information comparable to that produced by any method described in Condition I.(N)(E)(1) through (3). - (F) Application for review of plans or advice furnished by the Director will not relieve the permittee of legal compliance with any provision of these regulations, or prevent the Director from enforcing or implementing any provision of these regulations (Title 129, Chapter 37). - (G) If and when the Director declares an air pollution episode as defined in Title 129, Chapter 38, Sections 003.01B, 003.01C, or 003.01D, the permittee shall immediately take all required actions listed in Title 129, Appendix I, Paragraph 1.1, 1.2, and 1.3, respectively, until the Director declares the air pollution episode terminated (Title 129, Chapter 38, Section 003). - (H) Recordkeeping: To ensure compliance with this permit, records shall be maintained as outlined below.
-Records include, but are not limited to: copies of all application materials, notifications, reports, test protocols, test results, and plans; and, originals of all required monitoring results, measurements, inspections, and observations (Title 129, Chapter 34, Section 006; Chapter 8, Section 004.02B): - (1) All records required by this permit shall be kept on site for a minimum of five (5) years and shall be clear and readily accessible on-site to NDEQ representatives, unless otherwise specified in this permit. - (2) Monthly calculations and records required throughout this permit shall be compiled no later than the fifteenth (15th) day of each calendar month and shall include all records and calculations generated through the previous calendar month, unless otherwise specified in this permit. - (3) The source shall keep the following records for each malfunction, start-up and shutdown where emissions were, or may have been, in excess of an emission limitation or standard (Title 129, Chapter 6, Sections 002 and 005; Chapter 11; and Chapter 35, Sections 002, 004 and 005): - (a) The identity of the equipment. - (b) Reason for, or cause of, the malfunction, shutdown, or start-up. - (c) Duration of period of excess emissions. - (d) Date and time of the malfunction, shutdown, or start-up. - (e) Physical and chemical composition of pollutants whose emissions are affected by the action. - Methods, operating data, and/or calculations used to determine these emissions. - (g) Quantification of emissions in the units of the applicable emission control regulation. - (h) All measures utilized to minimize the extent and duration of excess emissions during the malfunction, shutdown, and start-up. - (4) The source shall keep records of maintenance performed on components of all permitted emission units that would affect or potentially affect the emission rate of that units permitted and on control equipment, and required monitoring equipment.
+- (4) Any other test, monitoring, or information-gathering method that produces information comparable to that produced by any method described in Condition I.(N). - (F) Application for review of plans or advice furnished by the Director will not relieve the permittee of legal compliance with any provision of these regulations, or prevent the Director from enforcing or implementing any provision of these regulations (Title 129, Chapter 37). - (G) If and when the Director declares an air pollution episode as defined in Title 129, Chapter 38, Sections 003.01B, 003.01C, or 003.01D, the permittee shall immediately take all required actions listed in Title 129, Appendix I, Paragraph 1.1, 1.2, and 1.3, respectively, until the Director declares the air pollution episode terminated (Title 129, Chapter 38, Section 003). - (H) Recordkeeping: To ensure compliance with this permit, records shall be maintained as outlined below.
+Records include, but are not limited to: copies of all application materials, notifications, reports, test protocols, test results, and plans; and, originals of all required monitoring results, measurements, inspections, and observations (Title 129, Chapter 34, Section 006): - (1) All records required by this permit shall be kept on-site for a minimum of five (5) years and shall be clear and readily accessible to NDEQ representatives, unless otherwise specified in this permit. - (2) Monthly calculations and records required throughout this permit shall be compiled no later than the fifteenth (15^{th}) day of each calendar month and shall include all records and calculations generated through the previous calendar month, unless otherwise specified in this permit. - (3) The source shall keep the following records for each malfunction, start-up and shutdown where emissions were, or may have been, in excess of an emission limitation or standard (Title 129, Chapter 6, Sections 002 and 005; Chapter 11; and Chapter 35, Sections 002, 004 and 005): - (a) The identity of the equipment. - (b) Reason for, or cause of, the malfunction, shutdown, or start-up. - (c) Duration of period of excess emissions. - (d) Date and time of the malfunction, shutdown, or start-up. - (e) Physical and chemical composition of pollutants whose emissions are affected by the action. - (f) Methods, operating data, and/or calculations used to determine these emissions. - (g) Quantification of emissions in the units of the applicable emission control regulation. - (h) All measures utilized to minimize the extent and duration of excess emissions during the malfunction, shutdown, and start-up. - (4) The source shall keep records of maintenance performed on all permitted emission units, permitted control equipment, and required monitoring equipment (Title 129, Chapter 11, Section 001; Chapter 34, Section 006; and Chapter 35, Sections 006.02 and 006.05). - (5) All records of opacity readings, instrument readings, visual equipment inspections, log book entries, and any other record of equipment performance shall be initialed, or otherwise signed, by the individual who entered the record, except for electronically generated records.